-These rules establish continuing education requirements for each of the professions regulated by the Judicial Branch Certification Commission.
+These rules establish continuing education requirements for each of the professions regulated by the Judicial Branch Certification Commission and persons who have management responsibility for a registered shorthand reporting firm in accordance with Section 154.108 of the Government Code.
 Additional continuing education requirements may be found in the rules for each program.